Why I Risked My Life to Drive in Saudi Arabia

 In the midst of the Arab Spring in 2011, I found myself in Khobar City, Saudi Arabia, leaving a doctor’s appointment at dusk, with no driver to take me home.

 So, I did a very risky thing: I began to walk down the street alone.
 In my country, not only are women forbidden to drive, but society does not approve of women traveling on our own or using public transport.
 The Saudi ideal of a woman is a religious mother who rarely ventures out: She shouldn’t work with men; she should be completely covered; and she shouldn’t go out alone to run errands.
 Saudi sheikhs have even argued that women who drive damage their ovaries and thus bear children with medical problems.
-Just last week, a women’s-rights activist who protested the country’s restrictive driving code was detained by government officials.
+Just last week, a women’s-rights activist who protested the country’s strict laws was detained by government officials.

 As I walked, men who passed me rolled down their windows, shouting curses and calling me a “whore” or a “prostitute.”
 Then came the man in the white Corolla.
 He didn’t just insult me, he followed me in his car.
 I turned away from the main route, and as I passed a pile of construction materials, I bent down and picked up a rock.
 I hurled it toward his half-open window, but the rock fell short and he sped off.